gtarawneh/copter/doc/manual.md

 `./copter.py examples/circuit2.json`

-and the tool will produce the following output:
+and Copter will produce the following output:

 ```
 System Modules             : 4